 How did you feel?

 Horrible.
 I mean, I couldn’t believe it.
 Really, really horrible, obviously.

-What was interesting was that I went down to – I walked back down from there and I stopped at Geshe Ngawang Dhargyey’s house.
-He was my other major teacher; he was at the Library.
-And Geshe Ngawang Dhargyey was – I think it was on my way down, maybe it was the next day, I don’t quite recall – but Geshe Ngawang Dhargyey was having lunch with some Tibetan friend, and he told me to just sit in the other part of the room and wait until they finish.
-And Geshe Dhargyey was always very much joking, and they were having a good time and telling stories to each other, and so on.
-And then afterwards, when they finished, and Geshe Dhargyey called me over and asked what did I want, I told him that Serkong Rinpoche had passed away and I was very, very upset about the whole thing.
-And then Geshe Dhargyey started to enumerate every one of his teachers who had died and said that everybody’s teacher dies.
+What was interesting was that on my way home from Rinpoche’s house, I stopped at Geshe Ngawang Dhargyey’s house.
+He was my other major teacher; he lived at the Library.
+I think it was on my way down, or maybe it was the next day, I don’t quite recall – but Geshe Ngawang Dhargyey was having lunch with some Tibetan friend.
+He told me to just sit in the other part of the room and wait until they finish.
+Geshe Dhargyey was always very much joking, and they were having a good time, telling stories to each other, and so on.
+Then afterward, when they finished, and Geshe Dhargyey called me over and asked what did I want, I told him that Serkong Rinpoche had passed away, and I was very, very upset about the whole thing.
+Then Geshe Dhargyey started to enumerate every one of his teachers who had died and said that everybody’s teacher dies.
 I mean, mind you, Serkong Rinpoche was one of his teachers as well.
 But he said, “Everybody’s teachers die and pass away.
 You just continue.”
 This was very helpful to me.
 Very, very helpful.

 He already knew the news?